yagrawl/scribbles/content/blog/solo-trip-to-tokyo/index.md

 ---
 title: Solo-trip to Tokyo.
 date: "2019-02-21T23:46:37.121Z"
+time: "3 mins"
+description: Full of kit-kats and vending machines
 ---

 After graduating from college and before starting work full-time I decided to